flycheck/flycheck/doc/manual/introduction.rst

 (e.g. XEmacs, Aquamacs, etc.).
 Don't try, it will *not* work.

 Most checkers depend on external tools to perform the actual syntax checking.
-Use :el:command:`flycheck-describe-checker` to get help about a syntax checker and its dependencies.
+Use :command:`flycheck-describe-checker` to get help about a syntax checker and its dependencies.

 .. _MELPA: http://melpa.milkbox.net
 .. _Marmalade: http://marmalade-repo.org/